 Solid paint chunks and film that have developed cannot be restored by thinning with water.
 Pull out large pieces with the hook end of a paint can opener.
-Remove remaining pieces and other impurities with an inexpensive fine mesh cone strainer.
+Remove remaining pieces and other impurities with a fine mesh cone strainer.

 Measure the Water

 To portion out the correct quantity of water, use a fluid measuring cup, not a dry measuring cup.
 The amount of water to add varies according to the current consistency of the paint and the consistency that you desire.
-Four ounces of clean, room temperature water is generally a good amount to begin with; you can always add more as needed.
+Begin with 4 ounces of clean, room temperature water; you can always add more as needed.
 Paint manufacturers tend to cap the quantity of additive water at 8 ounces per gallon of latex paint for spray applications.
 Consult the paint can label or online paint specifications for your specific latex paint.

 Mix the Water Into the Paint

 Slowly pour the water into the paint while gently stirring the paint with the wood paint stick.
 Test with the viscosity cup or funnel before use.

 Go slowly and be careful when adding water because this is only a one-way process: You can always add more water to paint to further thin it out but you cannot thicken the paint again.
 The best way to save paint that is too thin is to add it to a second can of paint.

 Test the Paint on a Similar Surface